FreeRTOS/iot-reference-esp32/README.md

 ## Introduction
 This repo contains an ESP-IDF project that serves as a reference example for partners looking to develop a well-architected application that is designed to connect to AWS IoT Core and make use of related services in the best possible manner.

-The example shows the use of popular and important AWS IoT libraries by means of a simple example designed to run on the ESP32-C3 which periodically publishes the temperature sensor data to AWS IoT Core and allows the WS2812 LED on the ESP32-C3 DevKit to be controlled using a JSON payload that can be published over MQTT.
+The example shows the use of popular and important [AWS IoT LTS libraries](https://github.com/espressif/esp-aws-iot/tree/master/libraries) by means of a simple example designed to run on the ESP32-C3 which periodically publishes the temperature sensor data to AWS IoT Core and allows the WS2812 LED on the ESP32-C3 DevKit to be controlled using a JSON payload that can be published over MQTT.

+This example can be used as a boilerplate to create a production-ready application.

 ## Features
-1. Simplified provisioning: Provisioning can be carried out using Espressif's open source provisioning apps, available on the Google Play Store for Android, and the Apple App Store for iOS and iPadOS.
+1. Secure and Simplified provisioning: Provisioning is based on Espressif's [Unified Provisioning API](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/api-reference/provisioning/provisioning.html) and can be carried out using Espressif's open source provisioning apps, available on the Google Play Store for Android, and the Apple App Store for iOS and iPadOS.
 [Google Play Store link](https://play.google.com/store/apps/details?id=com.espressif.provble)
 [Apple App Store link](https://apps.apple.com/app/esp-ble-provisioning/id1473590141)